Deadline Fall Quarter 2023: Papers due Friday, December 8th at 5PM.

 Please read through everything on this page before beginning the paper option.
 It will help you to avoid common mistakes.

-Overview: (1) Each paper should be 700-1500 words.
+Overview: (1) Each paper should be 700-1000 words.
 (2) Each paper is worth 2 research credits.
 (3) Each paper must review a research article from this list.
 It should include a summary of the article and present your reactions to it as per this template.
-(4) Papers are due last last day of the quarter.
-(5) You will upload your papers to the Papers for Research Credit Canvas course — if you are not already added to this course, email the subject pool coordinator at firstname.lastname@example.org.
+(4) Papers are due last day of instruction of the quarter.
+(5) You will upload your papers to the Papers for Research Credit Canvas course — if you are not already added to this course, please email the subject pool coordinator at email@example.com.

 Instructions for writing your paper are provided Paper Template.
 Be sure to follow the prompts carefully.
 Failure to do so may lead to your paper being rejected.
 See the end of this page for a list of common paper errors.